GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 (cylindrical) projection and a linear projection applied to geographic coordinates (with a 360 periodicity in the :math:`x`-coordinate).
-We will show examples of all of these projections using dummy data sets created with `gmtmath <gmtmath.html>`_, a “Reverse Polish Notation” (RPN) calculator that operates on or creates table
+We will show examples of all of these projections using dummy data sets created with `gmtmath <gmtmath.html>`_, a "Reverse Polish Notation" (RPN) calculator that operates on or creates table
 data:

 Cartesian linear transformation (**-Jx** **-JX**)